soli/casq/docs/index.rst

 ===============

-CaSQ [#]_, is a tool that can convert a molecular interaction map built with CellDesigner [#]_ to an executable Boolean model.
-The tool is developed in Python (download and install instructions can be found here [#]_) and uses as source the xml file of CellDesigner, in order to infer preliminary Boolean rules based solely on network topology and semantic annotations (e.g., certain arcs are noted as catalysis, inhibition, etc.).
+CaSQ [#]_, is a tool that can convert a molecular interaction map built with `CellDesigner`__, or any similar SBML-capable tool, to an executable Boolean model.
+CaSQ is developed in Python (download and install instructions can be found `on the Python package index`__) and uses as source the xml file of CellDesigner, in order to infer preliminary Boolean rules based solely on network topology and semantic annotations (e.g., certain arcs are noted as catalysis, inhibition, etc.).
 The aim is to convert a Process Description representation, i.e., a reaction model, into a full logical model.
 The resulting structure is closer to an Activity Flow diagram, though not in a strict SBGN-PD to SBGN-AF notion.
 Moreover logical rules that make the model executable are also